Jigsaw-Code/outline-apps/README.md

 Additional requirements for building on Windows:

 * [Cygwin](https://cygwin.com/install.html).
-It provides the "missing Unix pieces" required by build system such as rsync (and many others)
+It provides the "missing Unix pieces" required by build system such as rsync (and many others).
+It may be necessary to manually choose to install `rsync` in the Cygwin installer.

 To build for Windows, run: